Sajadmhy/Sajadmhy/README.md

 I'm a graduate of The Odin Project BootCamp which taught me about Full Stack JavaScript development.
 </div>

-# 🔧 Technologies & Tools
+# 🔧 Front End Technologies

 <table>
   <tr>